 Today, the use of fiber-reinforced plastics in products and applications has dramatically high due to their various properties.
-They are relatively a new class of non-corrosive, high-strength, lightweight materials. the primary component is plastic that contains fibres such as glass (in fiberglass), carbon (in carbon fiber reinforced polymer), aramid, or basalt.
+They are relatively a new class of non-corrosive, high-strength, lightweight materials.
+The primary component is plastic which contains fibers such as glass (in fiberglass), carbon (in carbon fiber reinforced polymer), aramid, or basalt.
 Other fibers like paper, wood, or asbestos are also used but are not common.

 Today we’ll be going in-depth to see the definition, applications, components, properties, types, forming process, and material requirements of fiber-reinforced plastics.
 We’ll also get to know their advantages and disadvantages.